Non-commutative space time of the relativistic equations with a Coulomb potential using Seiberg-Witten map: Introduction

 The issue of time-space non-commutativity is worth pursuing on its own right because of its deep connection with such fundamental notions as unitarity and causality.
-Much attention has been devoted in recent times to circumvent these difficulties in formulating theories with $\Theta ^{0i}\neq 0$ \cite {1, 1S, 34, 35}$.$ There are similar examples of theories with time-space non-commutativity in the literature \cite{36, 37, 38} where unitarity is preserved by a perturbative approach \cite{39}.
+Much attention has been devoted in recent times to circumvent these difficulties in formulating theories with $\Theta ^{0i}\neq 0$ \cite {1, 2, 16, 17}$.$ There are similar examples of theories with time-space non-commutativity in the literature \cite{18, 19, 20} where unitarity is preserved by a perturbative approach \cite{21}.

-The most obvious natural phenomena to use in hunting for non-commutative effects are simple quantum mechanics systems, such as the hydrogen atom \cite {5a,9,9a}.
-In the non-commutative time-space one expects the degeneracy of the initial spectral line to be lifted, thus one may say that non-commutativity plays the role of spin and magnetic field.
-The study of the exacte and approximate solutions of relativistic a hydrogen atom has shown fruitful and many papers have been published \cite{81,82,83,84}.
+The most obvious natural phenomena to search for non-commutative effects are simple systems of quantum mechanics in the presence a magnetic field, such as a hydrogen atom.
+In the non-commutative time-space one expects the degeneracy of the spectrum levels to be lifted, and therefore one can say that the non-commutativity plays the role of the magnetic field.
+The study of the exact and approximate solutions of relativistic hydrogen atom has proved to be fruitful and many papers have been published \cite{22,23,24,25} .
 In this work we present an important contribution to the non-commutative approach to the relativistic hydrogen atom.
-Our goal is to solve the Klein-Gorden and Dirac equations for the Coulomb potential in a non-commutative space-time up to first-order of the non-commutativity parameter using the Seiberg-Witten maps and the Moyal product.
-We thus find the non-commutative modification of the energy levels of the hydrogen atom and we show that the non-commutativity is the source of magnitic field withe created the lamb shift corrections.
+Our goal is to solve the Klein-Gordan and Dirac equations for the Coulomb potential in a non-commutative space-time up to first-order of the non-commutativity parameter using the Seiberg-Witten maps and the Moyal product.
+We thus find the non-commutative modification of the energy levels of the hydrogen atom and we show that the non-commutativity is the source of a magnetic field resulting in the lamb shift corrections.
+We also note that the effect of non-commutativity confirms the presence of gravity at the very short distances.

-In a previous work \cite{12, 12L}, by solving the deformed Klein-Gordon and Dirac equations in canonical non-commutative space, we showed that the energy is shifted, where the correction is proportional to the magnetic quantum number, which behavior is similar to the Zeeman effect as applied to a system without spin in a magnetic field, thus we explicitly accounted for spin effects in this space.
+In a previous work \cite{26,27}, by solving the deformed Klein-Gordon and Dirac equations in a canonical non-commutative space, we showed that the energy is shifted, where the correction is proportional to the magnetic quantum number, which behavior is similar to the Zeeman effect as applied to a system without spin in a magnetic field, thus we explicitly accounted for spin effects in this space.

 The purpose of this paper is to study the extension of the Klein-Gordon and Dirac fields in canonical non-commutative time-space by applying the result obtained to a hydrogen atom.